 git-secret solve these problems?

-git-secretencrypts files and stores them inside the
+git-secretencrypts files and stores them inside your

 git-secret is a bash tool to store your private data inside a

-git repo.
 How’s that?
-Basically, it just encrypts, using
+Basically, it uses

 These steps cover the basic process of using